 If you’re still running

 ionic serve in the terminal, cancel it.
-Complete a fresh build of the Ionic project, fixing any errors that it reports:
+Complete a fresh build of your Ionic project, fixing any errors that it reports:

 Next, create both the iOS and Android projects: